 Technically you can, but it’s not a recommended course of action.
 Even if your hearing is worse in one ear than the other, one hearing aid can’t do the job that two can.

 Does Medicare Cover Hearing Aids at Cosco?

-Costco has Hearing Aid Centers in a large number of its popular warehouses across the country.
+Costco has Hearing Aid Centers in many locations across the country.
 But since Medicare doesn’t usually cover hearing aids, they generally won’t at this retailer.
-However, Costco has affordable options, so it’s a good place to shop for these devices.
+However, Costco has affordable options, so it’s an excellent place to shop for these devices.

 Hearing aids are essential for some and certainly not cheap.
 Since Medicare won’t cover them, getting a Medicare Supplemental plan (aka Medigap) can turn a small monthly paid premium into benefits for your hearing and much more.

-For all of the things that Medicare doesn’t provide for, you can talk to our licensed insurance agents about your best options to fill the gaps in your coverage.
-They are extremely knowledgeable and can help match you with a supplement plan that can completely protect your health.
+For all of the things that Medicare doesn’t provide, you can talk to our licensed insurance agents about your best options to fill the gaps in your coverage.
+They are highly knowledgeable and can help match you with a supplement plan that protects your health completely.

 Give us a call today to talk with our agents for free.
 Or, if you’re more comfortable online, you can fill out our rate form to get the best rates for plans in your area.